 - 2D and 3D instead of 2-D or 3-D

-- a.k.a. with periods but no spaces in between letters
+- aka without periods or spaces between letters

 - Circa: ca. not c. (to avoid confusion with copyright)